Caramelized Onion and Garlic Soup

 Cream of Roasted Carrot Soup

-This silky soup is rich with flavor, while still light and healthy.
+This silky soup is rich with flavor and colorful.
 Roasting the carrots and cauliflower first in canola oil allows the vegetables natural sweetness to shine through.

 Curried Corn and Pepper Chowder

 When fresh corn is available, use about 3 cobs in place of frozen corn; cook and then cut the kernels from the cobs.
 Roasted corn is especially tasty.
 For a spicier soup, stir in a pinch of cayenne pepper or red pepper flakes along with the black pepper.
 The neutral taste of canola oil allows the vibrant flavors in this main course soup to shine.